INTERSAIL/sandboxable/README.md

  end
  ```

- - The sandbox fiel value will be set before_save by default with the Sandboxable::ActiveRecord.current_sandbox_id value.
+ - The sandbox field value will be set before_save by default with the Sandboxable::ActiveRecord.current_sandbox_id value.
    To disable that pass the persist: false option.
 Example:
   ```ruby
   class Sandboxable < ActiveRecord::Base